 A Brief Biography of Venerable (Dr) Geshe Thupten Phelgye, Member of Tibetan Parliament in Exile

 With yet another request from the abbot concerning monks suffering from tuberculosis, he was trained as a health worker and ran a Monastic Clinic from 1981 to 1986 and saved many lives.
-1984, He began to campaign for vegetarianism, when he saw the cruelty of a slaughter house and in 1989 he counts his convincing of the abbot to stop all meat-food on the temple premises of Sera Jey as the first success in his mission.
+1984, He began to campaign for vegetarianism when he saw the cruelty of a slaughterhouse, and in 1989 he counts his convincing of the abbot to stop all meat-food on the temple premises of Sera Jey as the first success in his mission.

 In 1998, he founded the Universal Compassion Movement after receiving support and blessings from H.H. the Dalai Lama and openly campaigned for vegetarianism and Universal Compassion around the world.

 In 2001, he was elected to the Tibetan Parliament in Exile without his knowledge, which he accepted and worked hard selflessly.
 There he traveled weeks by foot around the mountains of the India-China border to visit and provide help to poor Tibetan people.
-He brought up a historic bill in the Parliament to encourage vegetarianism in Tibetan community for compassionate living and for the long life of His Holiness the Dalai Lama.
+He brought up a historic bill in the Parliament to encourage vegetarianism in the Tibetan community for compassionate living and the long life of His Holiness the Dalai Lama.

-Venerable Geshe Phelgye worked tirelessly with the “Sulha Peace Project” in the Middle-East from 2004 to 2007 helping to promote reconciliation among Jews, Muslims and Christians.
+Venerable Geshe Phelgye worked tirelessly with the “Sulha Peace Project” in the Middle East from 2004 to 2007, helping to promote reconciliation among Jews, Muslims, and Christians.

-He has spoken at over a hundred colleges and schools across North America and India including Harvard University.
+He has spoken at over a hundred colleges and schools across North America and India, including Harvard University.
 He has taught at Buddhist centers across all lineages as well as many churches, including Catholic.
 He currently teaches at Eastern Washington University as the Global Scholar in Residence in Spokane, Washington.